heroiclabs/nakama-docs/docs/runtime-code-basics.md

     initializer.registerBeforeAddFriends(userAddFriendLevelCheck);
     ```

 The code above fetches the current user's profile and checks the metadata which is assumed to be JSON encoded with `"{level: 12}"` in it.
-If a user's level is too low, an error is thrown to prevent the Friend Add message from being passed onwards in the server pipeline.
+If a user's level is too low, an error is thrown to prevent the Friend Add message from being passed onwards in the server.

 !!!
 Note
     You must remember to return the payload at the end of your function in the same structure as you received it.
-See the lines highlighted in the code above.

 !!!
 Tip
     If you choose to return `nil` (Lua) or `null|undefined` (JavaScript) instead of the `payload` (or a non-nil `error` in Go) the server will halt further processing of that message.
 This can be used to stop the server from accepting certain messages or disabling/blacklisting certain server features.